 3. Write helpful and descriptive alt text for images

 The images we use on our web pages are providing our user with information of some kind, even if it’s just the feel and mood of the page.
 This information is still pertinent to non-visual users, which is where alt text comes in.

 When writing alt text for an image, think about why the image is relevant to the content on the page and then describe its key components or purpose in 1-2 sentences.
 If an image requires more than 2 sentences to describe, such as an infographic or chart, consider adding a caption or an aria-label.

 Alt text is specified like so: <img src=”filename.jpg” alt=”helpful alt text goes here“>.

-It’s Dangerous to Go Alone!
-Take This:
+It’s Dangerous to Go Alone, Take This!

 Resources for understanding and researching accessibility: